 Take a look at the activities enjoyed by the children during the summer of 2018.
 Photo gallery >>

-Afasic ran 14 ‘Secondary Starter Weeks’ around the country, in partnerships between Speech and Language Teams and secondary schools.
+Last year Afasic ran 14 ‘Secondary Starter Weeks’ around the country, in partnerships between Speech and Language Teams and secondary schools.
+We are now in the process of organising courses for 2019 with several courses already arranged in London and Yorkshire.

-Examples of fun, practical activities enabling team work and communication skills included creating Jackson Pollock type art and models, lego therapy, forest school trips and making cupcakes.
+Examples of fun, practical activities enabling team work and communication skills include creating Jackson Pollock type art and models, Lego therapy, forest school trips and making cupcakes.

-By the end of the week, students said they felt more confident about making friends and knew what to do if they needed to ask for help, were lost or being bullied.
-It was clear they were feeling a lot more positive and excited about starting at secondary.
+By the end of the week, students feel more confident about making friends and know what to do if they need to ask for help, are lost or being bullied.
+This really helps their confidence when starting secondary school.

-Courses included at least one session with parents, to share advice on supporting their child through transition, including cyber bullying and online safety.
+Courses will include at least one session with parents, to share advice on supporting their child through transition, including cyber bullying and online safety.

 Afasic also runs parent support workshops to share strategies to help the children they care for prepare for secondary school.